-Everyone needs a great hummus recipe that’s easy to make, tastes delicious, and one that feeds a crowd.
+Everyone needs a great hummus recipe that’s easy to make, tastes delicious, and feeds a crowd.
 This is that recipe!

 All of the ingredients are pureed into a lovely creamy consistency.
 Then it’s topped with additional cooked chickpeas to add a little texture along with a generous sprinkle of smoked paprika to give it a little heat, and a drizzle of olive oil on top.
 Perfect!

 Served chilled, add some crunchy French or Italian bread, crackers, or tortilla chips on the side.
-Stays fresh chilled up to 4 days in a sealed container.
+Stays freshly chilled for up to 4 days in a sealed container.